On the importance of 3D stress state in 2D earthquake rupture simulations with off-fault deformation: Results

-We have shown that pre-stress conditions influence the values of $F_{DP}$ criterion induced by the rupture.
+We have shown that \change[review]{pre-}{the initial} stress conditions influence the values of $F_{DP}$ criterion induced by the rupture.
 Yet the Durcker-Prager criterion uses the invariants of the stress tensor, which does not predict the preferential orientation for failure, a useful information in seismic risk assessment for example.
-Another criterion often used in the literature is therefore the Coulomb stress change due to the rupture on the main fault \citep{stein1997progressive,king1994coulomb,thomas2017rate,canitano2021inherited}. \begin{linenomath*} \end{linenomath*} where $\Delta\s{xy}$ and $\Delta\s{yy}$ are the change of shear and normal stress respectively, induced by the seismic rupture for a given direction $\theta$ with respect to the principal stress $\s{1}$ (in relation to the Mohr-coulomb circle displayed in Figure~\ref{fig01orientation}).
-In Figure~\ref{fig08CFF} we explore the same cases than for Figure~\ref{fig06DP_ss-rev}, i.e., the two end-members for $\Psi = 55^o$, S = 2 (cases \textit{i} \& \textit{vi}) and for $\Psi = 15^o$, S = 1 (cases \textit{vii} \& \textit{xii}).
+Another criterion often used in the literature is therefore the Coulomb stress change due to the rupture on the main fault \citep{stein1997progressive,king1994coulomb,thomas2017rate,canitano2021inherited}. \begin{linenomath*} \end{linenomath*} where $\Delta\s{t}$ and $\Delta\s{n}$ are the change of shear and normal stress respectively \add[review]{on the optimally oriented plane}, induced by the seismic rupture for a given direction $\theta$ with respect to the principal stress $\s{1}$ (in relation to the Mohr-Coulomb circle displayed in Figure~\ref{fig01orientation}).
+In Figure~\ref{fig08CFF} we explore the same cases that in Figure~\ref{fig06DP_ss-rev}, i.e., the two end-members for $\Psi = 55^o$, S = 2 (cases \textit{i} \& \textit{vi}) and for $\Psi = 15^o$, S = 1 (cases \textit{vii} \& \textit{xii}).
 The background color corresponds to local values of $\Delta CFF$.
 The yield criterion is computed when the fault has ruptured about 5 times the process zone $R_0$.
-As observed previously with the Drucker-Prager criterion, areas with positive coulomb stress change are larger and with higher $\Delta CFF$ values for $\Psi = 55^o$.
-Likewise, the areas likely to induced off-fault deformation are larger when the initial stress-field is properly set up, and this for the two tested values of $\Psi$.
+As observed previously with the Drucker-Prager criterion, areas with positive \change[review]{c}{C}oulomb stress change are larger and with higher $\Delta CFF$ values for $\Psi = 55^o$ \add[review]{Figures}~\ref{fig08CFF}a \& b.
+Likewise, the areas likely to induce off-fault deformation are larger when the initial stress-field is properly set up, and this for the two tested values of $\Psi$ \add[review]{Figures}~\ref{fig08CFF}a \& c.